Bored Panda works better on our iPhone app

 While regular laundry detergent gets the job done, specialized pet hair removal products take the fight to the next level.
 These formulas are designed to break down and loosen the pet hair during the wash and dry cycle.
 They often contain enzymes and other ingredients formulated to target the proteins found in pet dander and fur.

-Products like Vamoosh Pet Hair Dissolver are added to your washing machine along with your usual detergent.
+Products like Vamoosh Pet Hair Dissolver are added to your washing machine and your usual detergent.
 They work wonders at dislodging stubborn hair and preventing pet hair from sticking to your clothes.
 Additionally, they help protect your washing machine by reducing the build-up of pet hair in the filters and pipes.

 ADVERTISEMENT